Offset Charge Dependence of Measurement-Induced Transitions in Transmons

-To understand the origin of these features, we model the measurement-induced transitions by treating the field in the readout resonator as an effective classical drive on the transmon.
-This is described by the time-dependent Hamiltonian~\cite{Cohen2023chaos,Lledo2023Cloaking,dumas2024unified}
+To understand these features, we model the field in the resonator as an effective classical drive on the transmon. \bd{The Hamiltonian is}~\cite{Cohen2023chaos,Lledo2023Cloaking,dumas2024unified}

 where $\hat H_{t}$ is the undriven transmon Hamiltonian.
-Here we account for higher-order harmonics of the potential such that $\hat H_{t}$ reads~\cite{Willsch2024higherharmonics}
+Here, we account for higher-order harmonics of the potential such that $\hat H_{t}$ reads~\cite{Willsch2024higherharmonics}

-In this expression, $\hat{n}_t$ and $\hat\varphi_t $ are the transmon charge and phase operators, respectively, $\omega_d\approx\omega_r$ is the drive frequency, and $\varepsilon_t(t)=2g\sqrt{\bar{n}_r(t)}$ is the effective time-dependent drive amplitude; see \cref{A_semi_classical}.
-The charging energy $E_C$ and the Josephson energies $E_{Jm}$ are fitted to independently measured transition frequencies at different values of $n_g$; see \Cref{A_higher_harmonics_fit}.
-Higher harmonics are fitted only for device B, as device A's sharp $n_g$ dependence of critical photon numbers is not probed.
+In this expression, $\hat{n}_t$ and $\hat\varphi_t $ are the transmon charge and phase operators, respectively, $\omega_d\approx\omega_r$ is the drive frequency, and $\varepsilon_t(t)=2g\sqrt{\bar{n}_r(t)}$ is the effective time-dependent drive amplitude~\cite{Supplemental}.
+The charging energy $E_C$ and the Josephson energies $E_{Jm}$ are fitted to independently measured transition frequencies at different values of $n_g$~\cite{Supplemental}. \bd{The higher harmonics are only fitted for device B since they mostly affect the offset charge dependence of the critical photon number, which is not probed for device A.}

 At low photon number $\bar{n}_r$, the qubit's ac-Stark shift is small and, following \cref{eq:H_driven_transmon}, we expect multiphoton transitions to occur when $\omega_{ij}\approx n \omega_{d}$, where $\omega_{ij} = \omega_j-\omega_i$ with $\omega_i$ a bare eigenfrequency of $\hat H_{t}$ and $n$ an integer corresponding to the number of readout photons involved in the process.
 The lines shown in \cref{fig_matchings} indicate the predicted resonance conditions assuming no junction assymetry for selected $i \rightarrow j$ transitions, as specified in the legend, and show remarkable agreement with the measured leakage probability.
 For device A, the features close to $\phi_\mathrm{ext}/\phi_0 = 0.23$ (light orange lines) correspond to a $0\rightarrow2$ transition involving a single drive photon, $\omega_{02}\approx\omega_d$; see \cref{fig_transmons}(a) where this resonance and its charge dispersion is also evident.
 Because this is a first-order process, non-QND behavior is very pronounced.
 For this reason, a smaller resonator photon number ($\bar{n}_r = 1.5$) is used in the vicinity of this resonance compared to the rest of the plot ($\bar{n}_r = 6$).
 For device B, a similar first-order resonance between the transmon states 0 and 3 with strong non-QND behavior is also observed (light orange lines).